A joint and survivor annuity can provide income for two people regardless of how long they live.

 A joint and survivor annuity is held by two or more individuals, usually by husband and wife, under an arrangement wherein annuity payments are made in full while both the contract holders are alive, and at a pre-specified percentage (50-100%) of the full amount after the death of one of the annuity holders.
 One of the annuity holders is the primary annuitant while others are joint annuitants.
-For the purposes of this discussion, we assume a joint and survivor annuity with 2 annuitants, one primary and the other joint.
+For the purposes of this discussion, we assume a joint and survivor annuity with two annuitants, one primary and the other joint.

 Reducing on First or Either death

-Annuity payments are made in full whilst both the annuitant and are alive.
+Annuity payments are made in full while both the annuitant and are alive.
 After the death of either of the annuitants, reduced payments ( 50 to 75% ) are made to the surviving annuitant.

 Period Certain Provision